Ajamillion/receptive/README.md

   - Displays an activity timeline sourced from `calls/{CallSid}/activity` (call lifecycle, AI summary, booking outcomes).
   - Opens a booking modal so the receptionist can confirm name, phone, time, and notes.
   - Calls the backend `POST /bookings` endpoint to create the Google Calendar event and mirrors the record into Firebase.
+  - Highlights backend notices (e.g. free-tier guard) directly in the status header so the receptionist knows why a stream paused.
   - Accepts `?call=<CallSid>` in the URL to lock onto a specific conversation, otherwise follows the newest call.
   - Runs a built-in simulated call demo if the Firebase config is left blank so you can show the UI without wiring any backends.